 - Assists in diagnosing conditions such as depression, phobias, and thought disorders.

 Psychotherapy/counseling can be a helpful and effective way to address distressing feelings, self-esteem, social skills, friendship and relationship development, school and academic challenges, behavior management, parenting, family conflict, stress reduction, self-harming behaviors, and anger management.
 Psychotherapy/counseling can also be beneficial in providing guidance and support in dealing with daily stressors, and adjustment issues and life changes (e.g., a move, loss, divorce, illness, etc.).
 The psychology staff at Melmed Center is comprised of numerous professionals with specializations in the areas of early childhood, autism spectrum disorders including Asperger’s Disorder, adolescent issues, attention challenges, social skills, and behavior management.
 Therapy interventions include behavior therapy, cognitive-behavioral therapy, and family therapy.
 Psychotherapy/counseling is provided in individual, family, and/or group formats.
+Counseling services are provided in English and Spanish.

 More specifically, the psychologists at Melmed Center have experience in and provide services for the following mental health and behavioral disorders: